cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events.md

 ![](images/new-table.png)

-If you want to use the suggested schema, just paste the folloing schema in as text when creating the table.
+If you want to use the suggested schema, just paste the following schema in as text when creating the table.

 ![](images/create-table-schema.png)